pythianliappis/ansiblediamond/README.md

 As mentioned above, you **must** specify enable: True for one of the above, along with the correct IP / port

+`diamond_git_repo_version: "e891f8e1eef6067407f2bb0ddff4973893c33c94"`

+When building from source, specify the commit id or a tag.
+The default tag refers to v4.0.

 `diamond_version: "3.5.8"`